 HardiePlank fiber cement lap siding is Deaver’s choice when he wants a traditional cladding product.
 “I use a smooth 4-inch exposure version for scale and texture,” the architect says.
 Made with cellulose and Portland cement, the product is said not to rot, warp, or decay.
 James Hardie Building Products, 888.542.7343; www.jameshardie.com.

 “I like to set a continuous aluminum electrical power strip in a recessed channel just below a kitchen countertop,” Deaver says.
 His product of choice is the Plugmold aluminum 6-foot multiple outlet.
-The product is available in steel and aluminum and in various lengths.
+The product (shown here in a firm project) is available in steel and aluminum and in various lengths.
 Legrand/Wiremold, 860.233.6251; www.legrand.us/wiremold.